528-dev/Cornell-CS3110-OCaml/OCaml.md

 # OCaml Programming [Cornell CS3110]

 # Ch0.
-OCaml build
+OCaml Development Environment

+## 0.1 Build OCaml Project

+Since this lecture was recorded some time ago (this note written in 2025.3), the development environment in the video is relatively outdated.
+Here is a brief explanation of how to use the latest development environment to reproduce the course code.

-## 0.1 the build example of 8.3
+Using the example of 8.3 to illustrate:

 1. preparation